mbaske/grid-sensor/README.md

 A detectable gameobject must have a [DetectableGameObject](https://github.com/mbaske/grid-sensor/blob/master/Assets/Scripts/Sensors/Grid/GameObject/Detection/DetectableGameObject.cs) component attached to it.
 Detectable gameobject types are distinguished by their tags.
 You can later apply different detection settings for each specific object type/tag.
 Simply adding the component is sufficient, as long as your sensor only detects the object's position or closest collider point.

 For shape detection on the other hand, it is necessary to generate a set of points, using the `Shape` inspector settings.
 I'm referring to creating these points as *scanning* an object.
 For best runtime performance, you would typically do this upfront.
-Ideally in edit mode, so that points can be serialzed and stored with the detectable object's prefab.
+Ideally in edit mode, so that points can be serialized and stored with the detectable object's prefab.
 Sometimes though, object shapes are dynamic and points can't be generated ahead of time.
 In that case, you can invoke DetectableGameObject's [ScanShapeRuntime](https://github.com/mbaske/grid-sensor/blob/master/Assets/Scripts/Sensors/Grid/GameObject/Detection/DetectableGameObject.cs#L67) method.
 Scanning objects can be costly - if you call this method on multiple objects at once, the scans will be queued and 5 of them are executed per frame.
 The [Dogfight example](#Dogfight) runs batched scanning at initialization for all the randomized asteroid shapes.
 When entering play mode, it'll take a moment for all scans to complete.

 ### Shape Settings